stephw-tib/pid4nfdi-training/docs/source/ark.rst

 To get started, `request a NAAN <https://docs.google.com/forms/d/e/1FAIpQLSf_847hNXtLGikR-XeDy1uT1AKd24DpHnt5UQh2i8ORRu7u-w/viewform>`_ for your organization and you should hear back from the ARK Alliance (`arks.org <https://arks.org/>`_) within about 2 business days.
 Once you have a unique 5-digit NAAN, you can assign and publicize your ARKs with as much autonomy as you assign URLs.
 There are no fees.
 Except for redirection via `N2T.net <https://n2t.net/>`_, NAAN maintenance, and documentation, there are no other services from the ARK Alliance.

-History and Community
+Community and History
 ---------------------
+ARKs are commonly utilized by GLAM institutions and small publishers.
+There are over 1600 ARK organizations, each of which has the flexibility to establish its own policies and services.
+Because ARKs are decentralized, there is no comprehensive registry of all ARK identifiers in use.
+These identifiers can also serve purely internal purposes within databases.
+However, it is estimated that over 8 billion ARKs are currently publicly discoverable.

 ARK was launched in 2001 by the California Digital Library (CDL).
 In 2018, CDL partnered with LYRASIS (formerly DuraSpace), a collaboration that culminated in the establishment of the ARK Alliance in 2021.
 That same year, the Alliance joined the U.S. National Digital Stewardship Alliance (NDSA) as a member.

 Currently, ARK offers several social media channels and `discussion forums <https://arks.org/community/>`_ in English, French, and Spanish/Portuguese.
-Additionally, it facilitates various `working groups <https://arks.org/community-groups/>`_ focused on topics such as technical development, outreach, NAAN-related issues, and an Advisory Group.
+Additionally, it facilitates various `working groups <https://arks.org/community-groups/>`_ focused on topics such as technical development, outreach, NAAN-curation, and an Advisory Group.

 How to get an ARK?